purpledalek/SimplePiStats/readme.md

 You can either change the background color of the data boxes using the color picker in settings, or by editing the hex value in the `config.ini` file

 Please note: images may be unstable on iPhone, refreshing is the only known fix for this issue

+## Possible features
+- The ability to display Docker container information
+- More icons for popular services